 Some trucking companies might also not be honoring the terms of their contracts with tractor-trailer drivers.

 Semi-truck drivers who work as independent contractors must bear some costly expenses, including:

 - Licensing fees

 When all these costs are taken into account, in addition to the long hours that the truck drivers work, they often are not paid minimum wage.

-If they were categorized as employees, the carriers would be required under federal labor law to make sure the truckers were being paid minimum wage for each hour worked in addition to providing other benefits.
+If they were categorized as employees, the carriers would be required under state and federal labor laws to make sure the truckers were being paid minimum wage for each hour worked in addition to providing other benefits.

 In a major decision, the California Labor Commission said that 24 California port truck drivers had been misclassified as independent contractors and were owed close to $6 million.

-Other California trucking companies that may be underpaying or misclassifying truck drivers includes:
+Other California trucking companies that may be underpaying or misclassifying truck drivers include: